MJPulusan/MJPulusan/README.md

 Languages & Frameworks: React, TypeScript, JavaScript, Node.js, Express, PostgreSQL, HTML/CSS<br>
 Tools & Platforms: Vite, Tailwind, Git, GitHub, VSCode<br>
-Learning & Exploring: AI integration (OpenAI API), data visualization, Python
+Learning & Exploring: AI integration (OpenAI API), Data visualization

 **🛠️ Projects**
 --

 Check out some of my recent work:

-**SpecKids** – a full-stack capstone app supporting kids with spectrum conditions through screen-time management, therapy schedules, and creative tools—all in a playful, accessible interface.
+**SpecKids** – a full-stack capstone app supporting kids with spectrum conditions through screen-time management, therapy schedules, and creative tools—all in a playful, accessible interface.<br>
 **NatParks** - a front-end project that showcase all the National Parks in the Western coast of the United States.
 User can add parks into favorites and remove parks based on their liking.